yuyutomi/jsdom-mod-removing-altering-and-inserting-html-lab-nyc-fe-071018/README.md

 ## Append Elements into the DOM

 To get an element to appear in the DOM, we have to append it to an existing DOM node.
+To go back to our tree metaphor, we have to glue our new leaf onto a branch that's already there.
 We can start as high up on the tree as `document.body`, or we can find a more specific element using any of the techniques we've learned for traversing the DOM.

 ### `appendChild()`